 The problematic question of whether an AI can be considered as an inventor is also vexing the courts, with different jurisdictions coming to quite different views on the subject.
 We will have to wait and see how new legislation might deal with this issue in the future.

-Dani Kramer is a partner in Mathys & Squire’s IT and engineering team, acting for large corporations, small and medium-sized entities and start-ups.
+Dani Kramer works in Mathys & Squire’s IT and engineering team, acting for large corporations, small and medium-sized entities and start-ups.
 His work includes drafting and prosecuting patent applications, advising on technology-based agreements and handling contentious infringement and validity matters.
-Mr Kramer’s practice focuses on the fields of internet, television, software, AI and machine learning, microprocessors, semiconductor devices, communication technologies and electrical and electronic engineering.
-He also works on mechanical engineering, fuel cells and other environmental technologies cases.
+Mr Kramer’s practice focuses on the fields of internet, television, software, AI and machine learning, microprocessors, semiconductor devices, communication technologies, electrical and electronic engineering, mechanical engineering, fuel cells and other environmental technologies cases.